Dental Night Guard

 What Are Night Guards?

-Dental nightguards are specially made plastic appliances intended to be worn during sleep and help prevent teeth from wearing down due to grinding.
-They are similar to mouth guards because they provide protection to both upper and lower teeth from trauma or nighttime grinding.
+Dental night guards are plastic appliances intended to be worn during sleep and help prevent teeth from wearing down due to grinding.
+They are similar to mouth guards because they protect upper and lower teeth from trauma or nighttime grinding.

-Dentists prescribe night guards to their patients for various reasons:
+Dentists prescribe dental night guards to their patients for various reasons:

 - Bruxism –nightguards are recommended for individuals who grind their teeth during the day or at night.
 They are preventative in nature and protect the natural teeth and jaw joints from damage or trauma due to the habit of excessive tooth grinding or bruxism.

-- Teeth Clenching – another use of nightguards is for people who clench their teeth tightly especially in stressful or frustrating situations.
-Clenching leads to direct pressure and stress on the teeth as well as their jaw joints.
-A night guard is prescribed to patients with these habits to reduce the pressure and trauma to the teeth and the jaw joints.
+- Teeth Clenching – another use of nightguards are for people who clench their teeth tightly, especially in stressful or frustrating situations.
+Clenching leads to direct pressure and stress on the teeth and jaw joints.
+A night guard is prescribed to patients with these habits to reduce the pressure and trauma to the teeth and jaw joints.

 - Loud Snoring and Sleep Apnea – Are you fed up with your partner’s snoring sounds during sleep?
-Night guards can help with this problem!
-Nightguards adjust the position of the tongue and lower it in such a way that allow air to pass through freely.
+Nightguards can help with this problem!
+Nightguards adjust the position of the tongue and lower it in such a way that allows air to pass through freely.
 Thus, with the airway always open, snoring is reduced.

 Why Should People Grind and Clench Their Teeth Anyway?

 Teeth grinding and clenching is not always a result of extreme anger as one might assume.
 It happens most often during the sleep but can also take place during the day.
 It is most likely to occur in stressful situations but can also be caused by other factors such as habits, nasal obstruction, or it can also occur involuntarily during sleep.